TRUEMAJOSH/AVC-2018/README.md

 ****************************
 ******Week One Review******
 ****************************
- * Prototyping complete, working on a final design.
+ * Prototyping complete, 3d models for final design have been developed.
  * Code for weighted pixel detection complete
  * Hardware has not been assembled yet, robot has yet to drive straight.

 ****************************
 *****Week Two Checklist*****